benjamincrozat/content/posts/openai-api-php.md

 From there, you can experiment and refine this spam detection tool even more. 💪

-## Even without a wrapper, using the OpenAI API is super easy
+## Even without a PHP or Laravel wrapper, using the OpenAI API is super easy

 While openai-php/client is time saving and extremely useful, some people (like me) might prefer to avoid dependencies.
 This is how easy it is to send requests to OpenAI's API using Laravel's HTTP client: